Nazariglez/pixi-tween/README.md

 var animationLoop = new PIXI.AnimationLoop(renderer);

-//Add a postrender or prerender event to add the tween.update in the raf. animationLoop.on('postrender', function(){
+//Add a postrender or prerender event to add the tweenManager.update in the raf. animationLoop.on('postrender', function(){
   PIXI.tweenManager.update(this.delta); //Pass as param the delta time to PIXI.tweenManager.update });